-According to the latest figures released by ANS, revenues from all types of private and insurance health plans in Brazil has reached approximately R$196 billion in 2018.
+According to the latest figures released by ANS, revenues from all types of private and insurance health plans in Brazil has reached approximately R$119 billion in the second quarter of 2022.

 Despite the fact that Brazil has a large number of certified dentists and a population that exhibits unusually high attention to its oral health (evidenced by a high consumption of oral health products per capita that is on par with that of certain first world countries), access to dental care remains limited.
 This is particularly due to the lack of efficient management and finance mechanisms.
 This lack of access to dental care created an opportunity for dental plan companies that had access to capital and management know-how.
 As a result, after the second half of the 1990s, the dental plan industry has grown consistently, representing a new alternative form of access to oral healthcare.